Universality for transversal Hamilton cycles: Absorption

 and a graph collection $\mbf G^i := (G_{\mu_i},G_{\mu_i+1},\ldots,G_{\nu_i})$.
-Note that $\mu_1=\mu_{i+1}-\nu_i=3$ for all $i \in [3s]$, and $\nu_{3s}=4e(B)$.
-Informally, we are breaking the colours from $\mbf G$ into chunks of exactly the right size to build each required absorbing gadget leaving gaps of length exactly two so that we can subsequently connect these via cherry connections in precisely the required colours (see Figure~\ref{fig:absorbing-path}).
+Note that $\mu_1=3=\mu_{i+1}-\nu_i$ for all $i \in [3s-1]$, and $\nu_{3s}=4e(B)$.
+Informally, we are breaking the set of colours from $\mbf G$ into chunks of exactly the right size to build each required absorbing gadget leaving gaps of length exactly two so that we can subsequently connect these via cherry connections in precisely the required colours (using Proposition~\ref{prop:cherries}).